-Figure 2.8 - Mixed Layout primacy enabled: Primacy is given to the stimulus, the line graph works as an addition (horizontal mode).
+Figure 2.9 - Mixed layout primacy disabled: Primacy is given to the line graphs, with stimuli displayed as an addition.

-Participant Grid The participant grid layout shows participants in both horizontal and vertical direction and is meant for stimulus-based visualizations like heat maps in cases with few scenarios but many participants.

-Horizontal The horizontal layout will show all visualization windows next to each other in the horizontal direction.

-Vertical The vertical layout will show all visualization windows next to each other in the vertical direction.
+- Participant Grid The participant grid layout shows participants in both horizontal and vertical direction and is meant for stimulus-based visualizations like heat maps in cases with few scenarios but many participants. - Horizontal The horizontal layout will show all visualization windows next to each other in the horizontal direction. - Vertical The vertical layout will show all visualization windows next to each other in the vertical direction.